osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 6.2 The Relationship Manager retrieves the script/guidelines and proceeds to Step 7.

-7. The Relationship Manaager calls the target customer and try to sell a travel package.
+7. The Relationship Manager calls the target customer and tries to sell a travel package.

 #### 6.4.2 Inbound Call
 ![Collaborative Diagram-Inbound](https://user-images.githubusercontent.com/49214046/83257299-6f07d600-a1f7-11ea-908e-aec5c4b35088.png)